stephiescastle/arduino-nodejs-api/README.md

 ## Getting Started

 1. First complete your [arduino-api-server](https://github.com/stephiescastle/arduino-api-server) setup
+2. Download/clone this repo or [use it as a template](https://github.com/stephiescastle/arduino-serial-fetch/generate)
-2. Connect your Arduino to your computer and upload the corresponding Arduino program to it.
+3. Connect your Arduino to your computer and upload the corresponding Arduino program to it.
 See [Arduino code and `Serial.print()` format](#arduino-code-and-serialprint-format).
-3. Create your env file.
+4. Create your env file.

    ```bash
    cp .env.dist .env
    ```

-4. Update the `.env` file with values that match your configuration:
+5. Update the `.env` file with values that match your configuration:

    | var          | default                   | description                                                                                                      |
    | :----------- | :------------------------ | :--------------------------------------------------------------------------------------------------------------- |